 You are getting referrals.
 You are showing up on social.
 People are saying amazing things about you in DMs and group threads.
-And yet... your website is not pulling its weight.

 You can feel it.
 Something is off.
 You send people to your site and then wonder if they actually stayed long enough to see what you do.
 You check your inquiries and they are slower than they should be for how hard you are working everywhere else.

-Here is the thing.
+Here's the thing.
 Your website is not just a digital business card.
 It is the place where people decide whether they trust you enough to spend money with you.
-And if it is not doing that job, it is quietly costing you clients every single day.

 1. Your Website Does Not Sound Like You Anymore